StevenTammen/bibledocs.org/content/ministry-progress-summaries/2024/through-3-23-24/_index.md

 <!-- --- -->

 ### Why did things turn out delayed this way?
-Mostly because I wanted to finish the bulk of the video processing automation before I processed all the videos
+Mostly because I wanted to finish the bulk of the video processing automation before I processed all the videos {#why-did-things-turn-out-delayed-this-way-mostly-because-i-wanted-to-finish-the-bulk-of-the-video-processing-automation-before-i-processed-all-the-videos}

 I wanted to mostly finish the Python application to automate all the video processing stuff before I processed all the BB1 videos, so I'd avoid a lot of time opportunity cost.
 Long story short, wiring it all up just proved to be harder than might be first apparent.